Media and Communications: Regulatory Agencies

 The Independent Media Commission (IMC) is responsible for the regulation of the broadcasting frequency spectrum in the Republic of Kosovo.
 The IMC grants licenses to broadcasters, promotes a competitive industry, resolves disputes among producers, and implements policies to those who provide audio and audiovisual media services.

 The Electronic Communications Office regulates the telecommunications sector in Latvia.
 The office issues operation permits, manages the radio frequency spectrum, resolves disputes among consumers and operators, and develops new communications technology.
 Its site contains basic information about the office itself, its activities and functions, and its commercial services.
-Links to related international institutions are also available in the "international cooperation" section of the website.
 Site only available in Latvian.

 The National Electronic Mass Media Council regulates the electronic media sector in Latvia by registering broadcasting permits to operators, resolving disputes between consumers and operators, ensuring appropriateness of broadcasts to protect viewers, and promoting competitiveness in the industry.